EKM Reviews - eCommerce Website Builder Overview

 Apps And Tools

 EKM has a big list of extra features that you can install to add functionality to your store.
-From Abandoned cart statistics to adding a Wordpress blog, there is a huge range of Apps to choose from that have been developed over the years.
+From Abandoned cart statistics to adding a Wordpress blog, there is a vast range of Apps to choose from that have been developed over the years.
 It's done this way so that complete beginners to an eCommerce solution don't get overloaded with piles of stuff to configure.

 You just select the Apps that are important to you and go ahead and install them.
 For fans of giving customers good reasons to return to your store, there are some great add-ons including Discount Management (coupon codes) Promo stickers and Loyalty points.